 A Human is a Platform that can be tasked to go somewhere at a time and collect Observations about a Feature of Interest with the Sensors inherent to the Human Platform/System - eyes, ears, nose, skin, and tongue - and/or to undertake some sort of action.
-The diagram and discussion below help convey how Humans (as Platforms) can receive Commands within the OGC API - Connected Systems Standard.
+The diagram and discussion below help convey how Humans (as Platforms) can receive Commands within the OGC API - Connected Systems Standard v1.0.

+System: Top level System is the Human Platform

+Platform: Human

-Sensors: Eyes, Ears, Nose, Skin, Tongue Actuators: Human legs, being told to go somewhere and sense/do something.
-Processes: None Features of Interest: Object Data Streams/Observations: None Control Streams/Commands: Location to move to received by the human
+Sensors: Eyes, Ears, Nose, Skin, Tongue

+Actuators: Human legs, being told to go somewhere and sense/do something.

+Features of Interest: Object

+Data Streams/Observations: None

+Control Streams/Commands: Location to move to received by the human